ghxiao/owl-toolkit/README.md

 owl-toolkit
 ===========

-owl-toolkit is a set of command line tools for OWL files based on the de-facto owl-api library.
+owl-toolkit is a set of command line tools for OWL files based on the owl-api library.

 Build
 ---------